harsh-kamde/jalsarthi/README.md

 # JalSaarthi - Water Supply Management System

 Welcome to the JalSaarthi project!
 This README provides instructions for setting up and running the project in both development and production environments.
+We are always ready to serve you!
+Visit: www.nirogsathi.in

 ![image](https://github.com/user-attachments/assets/3aecc7b9-c668-4d06-ac3f-93489b6e9217)